que-etc/resize-observer-polyfill/README.md

 ```
 ### Global exports

-Optionally you can take a version that extends browsers' global object.
+You can also take a version that always extends browsers' global object.

 With ES6 modules: